apache/pulsar-site/docs/concepts-clients.md

 | Sync receive  | A sync receive is blocked until a message is available.                                                                                                                                                  |
 | Async receive | An async receive returns immediately with a future value—for example, a [`CompletableFuture`](http://www.baeldung.com/java-completablefuture) in Java—that completes once a new message is available. |

-### Listeners
+### Listener

 Client libraries provide listener implementation for consumers.
 For example, the [Java client](client-libraries-java.md) provides a {@inject: javadoc:MesssageListener:/client/org/apache/pulsar/client/api/MessageListener} interface.
 In this interface, the `received` method is called whenever a new message is received.

-## Reader interface
+## Reader

-In Pulsar, the "standard" [consumer interface](#consumers) involves using consumers to listen on [topics](reference-terminology.md#topic), process incoming messages, and finally acknowledge those messages when they are processed.
+In Pulsar, the "standard" [consumer interface](#consumer) involves using consumers to listen on [topics](reference-terminology.md#topic), process incoming messages, and finally acknowledge those messages when they are processed.
 Whenever a new subscription is created, it is initially positioned at the end of the topic (by default), and consumers associated with that subscription begin reading with the first message created afterward.
 Whenever a consumer connects to a topic using a pre-existing subscription, it begins reading from the earliest message un-acked within that subscription.
 In summary, with the consumer interface, subscription cursors are automatically managed by Pulsar in response to [message acknowledgments](concepts-messaging.md#acknowledgment).

 The **reader interface** for Pulsar enables applications to manually manage cursors.
 When you use a reader to connect to a topic---rather than a consumer---you need to specify *which* message the reader begins reading from when it connects to a topic.
 When connecting to a topic, the reader interface enables you to begin with: